yizow/robot-synthesis/README.md

 Red is the crank, blue is the coupler, green is the rake(?), black is the base.
 So there's a definite issue; i thought i had eliminated all structures that don't minimize to 0, but I think i may be looking at the wrong fields of the return result.

+To exit, switch to the terminal and press ctrl+c (or whatever the escape sequence is on windows) Or you can close 256 graphs.
+Sorry, i'll eventually figure out a better exit system...

 07-30-14
 Extract files to directory.